 must be based upon sufficient written evidence maintained in the files of the Admissions

 Office.
-If approved, the reclassification takes effect the quarter such evidence is
+If approved, the reclassification takes effect the term such evidence is filed,

-filed, provided the application for change in classification is submitted within thirty
+provided the application for change in classification is submitted within thirty (30)

-(30) days following the first day of the quarter for which the application is made.
+days following the first day of the term for which the application is made.
+If the

-If the questionnaire is submitted after thirty (30) days, the reclassification takes
+questionnaire is submitted after thirty (30) days, the reclassification takes effect

-The evidence provided must qualify the student as a resident prior to the first day of the quarter.
+The evidence provided must qualify the student as a resident prior to the first day of the term.
 The burden of proof is on the applicant.